 1-1/2 – 2 Cups confectioners’ sugar

-1. Preheat oven to 350°F. Beat first five ingredients together.
+1. Preheat oven to 350°F. Beat first six ingredients together.
 Combine dry ingredients; gradually add to egg mixture and blend well.
 Stir in zucchini.

 2. Full cake pans or paper lined cupcake tin two-thirds full.
 Bake until toothpick inserted in center comes out clean, about 20-25 minutes.
 (I baked 9″ cake rounds one at a time for 25 minutes each).
 Cool ten minutes before removing to cool on a wire rack.